 The first chapter gives you an introduction to Python in general, starting with background information on the language itself.
 It quickly jumps into the meat, introducing you to variables, data types, iteration, selection, functions and more.
 It also shows you how to work with modules and takes you through some simple programs.

 If you are already familiar with the basics of Python and are an intermediate or experienced programmer, you can pretty much skip the entire chapter.
-One of the best things about Violent Python book is that most chapters are fairly independent of each other.
+One of the best things about the Violent Python book is that most chapters are fairly independent of each other.
 So you can simply choose the chapter that you want and learn that alone instead of going through all the preceding chapters.

 2. Penetration Testing with Python